Code-Institute-Submissions/ms2-ashtreeestates/README.md

 # Credits

-- All images have been sourced from a combination of [Pexels](https://www.pexels.com/) and [Pixabay](https://pixabay.com/), except the background photo of the Gothenburg page hero section, which is my own photo.
+- All professional have been sourced from a combination of [Unsplash](https://unsplash.com/s/photos/bristol) and [Pixabay](https://pixabay.com/).
+- All photos related to the properties have been sourced from Ash Tree Estates.
-- The Navbar, Forms, Carousels, Cards and Weather charts on the Tour Pages have been chosen from Bootstrap templates and adapted using CSS.
+- The Navbar, Forms, Carousels and Cards have been chosen from Bootstrap templates and adapted using CSS.
-- The Timeline on the About Page and  has been taken from the Whiskey Drop CI project and amended using CSS for this project.
+- Initial instructions for setting up the Google Maps API were taken from the relevant lesson from the [Code Institute](https://codeinstitute.net/).
+- Similarly, setting up the EmailJS API was also taken from the relevant lesson from the [Code Institute](https://codeinstitute.net/).
+- Instructions for setting up the getNearbyPlaces function was taken from the [Google Codelabs Developer lessons](https://codelabs.developers.google.com/codelabs/google-maps-nearby-search-js#1)
-- [Stack Overflow](https://stackoverflow.com/) was used for occasional debugging or issues where I could not initially work out the solution myself.
+- [Stack Overflow](https://stackoverflow.com/) and [W3C Schools](https://www.w3schools.com/) were used for occasional debugging or issues where I could not initially work out the solution myself.
-- The maps on the Tour pages is from [Google Maps](https://www.google.com/maps) and then using the embed function.
-- The carbon calculator on the About page is from [Carbon Footprint](https://www.carbonfootprint.com/integrate.html) and then I used their integrate features.
 - Fonts are from [Google Fonts](https://fonts.google.com/) and icons from [Font Awesome](https://fontawesome.com/).

 # Acknowledgements

-- My mentor, Aaron Sinnott, for his help throughout the project.
+- My mentor, Anthony Ngene, for his impressive patience and hugely appreciated help throughout the project.
-- The peer-code-review and user-centric-frontend channels on Slack and their trusty channel leads for both code and design tips.
+- The peer-code-review channel on Slack and their trusty channel leads for both code and design tips.
 - Friends and family for testing the site on their various devices.
-- My girlfriend, for supplying endless tea when I got frustrated!